nghiahhnguyen/nghiahhnguyen.github.io/_posts/2023-02-24-nesterov-neural-ode.md

 $$\frac{d^2x}{dt^2} + \frac{3}{t} \frac{dx}{dt} = - \nabla F(x(t))$$

-We modified the Nesterov ODE for better computational advantages:
+We modified the Nesterov ODE for better computational advantages with the following modifications:
-- Convert the system to an equivalent system of first order ODEs
+- Converting the system to an equivalent system of first order ODEs.
-- Removing the $\frac{3}{t}$ term from the differential equations through some algebraic manipulations
+- Removing the $\frac{3}{t}$ term from the differential equations through some algebraic manipulations.

 The result is the following system of differential-algebraic equations (including both differential and algebraic equations), which we call Nesterov Neural ODEs (or NesterovNODEs for short).